 Customize Grey Error Screen - Flutter

 Have you ever seen this ugly grey screen in the release version of your app?
-In debug version, you’ll see a red screen of death with error details, but if you’re on release version then you’ll see such grey screen.
+In debug version, you’ll see a red screen of death with error details, but if you’re on the release version then you’ll see such a grey screen.

 The error screen displayed on debug version is fine, as you’re the only one who’s gonna see it.
-But if the same error appears on release version, it will show a grey screen which portrays bad experience for the users.
+But if the same error appears on the release version, it will show a grey screen which portrays a bad experience for the users.
 Ever wondered, if there’s any way to customize it?
-This is what you can achieve after following along the article:
+This is what you can achieve after following the article:

 - First of all, add a